swcarpentry/sql-novice-survey/_episodes/11-prog-R.md

 Since we're using SQLite,
 all we need to specify is the name of the database file.
 Other systems may require us to provide a username and password as well.
-Line 3 then uses this connection to create a [cursor](reference.html#cursor).
-Just like the cursor in an editor, its role is to keep track of where we are in the database.

-On line 4, we use that cursor to ask the database to execute a query for us.
-The query is written in SQL,
-and passed to `cursor.execute` as a string.
+On line 3, we retrieve the results from an SQL query.
 It's our job to make sure that SQL is properly formatted;
 if it isn't,
 or if something goes wrong when it is being executed, the database will report an error.

-The database returns the results of the query to us in response to the `cursor.fetchall` call on line 5.
-This result is a list with one entry for each record in the result set;
+This result is a dataframe with one row for each entry and one column for each column in the database.
-if we loop over that list (line 6) and print those list entries (line 7), we can see that each one is a tuple with one element for each field we asked for.

-Finally, lines 8 and 9 close our cursor and our connection, since the database can only keep a limited number of these open at one time.
+Finally, the last line closes our connection, since the database can only keep a limited number of these open at one time.
 Since establishing a connection takes time, though,